 Elementary Curriculum Guide

-The curriculum guide provides a general overview of Quaker Valley’s elementary curriculum and is arranged by grade level.
+This page provides a general overview of Quaker Valley’s elementary curriculum.
 Parents are encouraged to speak with their child’s teacher for more detailed information about course objectives.
 Curriculum questions that cannot be answered at the building level should be referred to the Department of Instruction and Learning.

 The elementary Everyday Math program focuses on developing basic skills and fundamental mathematical understanding over time, first through informal exposure to concepts and then through more formal and direct instruction of specific concepts.
 Students are taught these concepts through a “spiraling” sequence so they develop mastery over time.
 Students participate in many different math activities and hands-on games individually, with a partner, in small groups and as a whole class.

 Math Standards: Pennsylvania | PA Core | Common Core